 The advent of social media has provided new channels for agents to tell their brand stories in an authentic and distinctive voice.
-As the influencer marketing industry reaches maturity, the question becomes; is influencer marketing still worth it?
+As the influencer marketing industry reaches maturity, the question becomes; is influencer marketing for real estate still worth it?

 Influencer Marketing 101

 Similar to word-of-mouth marketing, influencer marketing is a less explicit method of promoting products and services via credible individuals with dedicated web or social media followings.
 These can take the form of social media influencers or niche experts in the real estate industry.

 There is no consensus on what constitutes an influencer.
 However, influencers are generally third-party individuals who use their popularity on platforms such as Instagram, YouTube, Snapchat, and Facebook to influence the purchasing decisions of their follower bases.

 Consumers are natural skeptics.
 It’s easy to grow distrustful of companies and their marketing ploys when you’re aware that a product or service is being advertised.
 However, we’re more inclined to trust a product recommendation when it comes from a friend, family member, or celebrity we admire.

 That’s where an influencer can create real value for agencies.
 Recommendations from trusted, influential people can shed the cynicism that marks the average consumer response to advertising.
 When recommended by a trusted source, consumers let their guard down, so to speak, and are more receptive to product or service suggestions.

 Despite the naysayers and critics, the outlook for influencer marketing for the coming decade is positive.
 In 2018, Linqia Research found that 86% of marketers and advertising agencies utilized influencer marketing as part of their overall outreach strategy.
 Within this group, 92% found the practice to be useful for effective brand outreach.